 Ms. Andrea Phelps

-Andrea is our homeroom teacher for the 5th and 6th Grade classroom and our school’s Technology teacher for grades 3 through 6.
+Andrea is our homeroom teacher for the 5th and 6th Grade classroom.
 Andrea has been an active parent volunteer in multiple capacities at CLCS since 2008, officially joining our full-time staff in 2012.
-She is an alumni of CLC School (class of 1998).
-She received her M.S. in Educational Technology from SUNY Cortland and is certified in Childhood Education grades 1-6.
-Both of her daughters currently attend CLCS.
-In her leisure time Andrea enjoys reading, camping, and spending time with her two daughters.
+She is an alumni of CLC School (class of 1998), and received her M.S. in Educational Technology from SUNY Cortland and is certified in Childhood Education grades 1-6.
+Both of her daughters have attended CLCS, and in her leisure time Andrea enjoys reading, camping, and spending time with her family.

 During morning Bible class, we have the opportunity to corporately focus on God and gain insight into the messages given to us through His word.
 As we read God’s word together, we learn to use study tools such as a concordance.
 We enjoy discussing the significance of Scripture verses and how they apply to daily life.
 Students work together to memorize passages throughout the year and to share praise and prayer requests.